Jyothi181/VLSI-DESIGN-FLOW/README.md

 # Logical Synthesis

-**Objective:** To demonstrate working of RTL synthesis tool with an example Verilog code.
+**Objective:** To demonstrate converting of RTL netlist to gate level netlist by using synthesis tool with an example Verilog code.

 **Tools used:** Yosys (Open SYnthesis Suite)